Rostrevor

 Rostrevor shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Rostrevor is notably high, with 38.5% of residents aged 15 and above holding university qualifications as of the latest data.
-This compares to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-Bachelor degrees are most prevalent at 24.9%, followed by postgraduate qualifications at 10.3% and graduate diplomas at 3.3%.
-Vocational credentials are also prominent, with 25.7% of residents aged 15 and above holding such qualifications, including advanced diplomas (10.3%) and certificates (15.4%).
+Rostrevor's educational attainment is notably high, with 38.5% of its residents aged 15 and above holding university qualifications.
+This figure exceeds South Australia's (SA) average of 25.7% and Greater Adelaide's average of 28.9%.
+The area's most common university qualifications are bachelor degrees at 24.9%, followed by postgraduate qualifications at 10.3% and graduate diplomas at 3.3%.
+Vocational credentials are also prevalent, with 25.7% of residents aged 15 and above holding such qualifications.

 Frequently Asked Questions - Education